 Don't get sucked in by "health halos"

 Elena Veselova/ShutterstockWhen given snacks labeled as "low fat" or "all natural," people ate far more than when the snacks weren't touted as healthy, according to a study done by the Cornell Food and Brand Lab.
 Overeating is brought on by the "health halo" effect, by which people assume that because something is labeled as healthy, they can eat as much of it as they like.
-Unfortunately many of these so-called health foods aren't any better for you than the regular varieties (and often cost more!).
-These are the surprisingly unhealthy foods you'll want to avoid.
+Unfortunately, many of these so-called health foods aren't any better for you than the regular varieties (and often cost more!).
+Check out these surprisingly unhealthy foods that will sabotage your weight loss regime.

 Eat in silence